 Investigates the origins and development of the English language.
 Particular emphasis on social and political forces that have influenced the development of the language.
-This course applies to the liberal arts writing and speaking-intensive requirement.
+Applies to the liberal arts writing and speaking-intensive requirement.
 PREREQUISITE: Grade of C- or above in ENGL 1120.
-OFFERED: 2023-24.
+OFFERED: 2022-23.